 - Aftership - Branded tracking pages and proactive delivery notifications that reduce support tickets dramatically.

-- Loop Returns - Automates returns and exchanges directly from your Shopify store.
+- Loop Returns - Automates returns and exchanges directly from your store.
 Saves hours of manual processing each week.

 4. Inventory Management & ERP Integration